firatkucuk/brcms/README.md

 Project uses spotify code formatting library which uses Google java code format under the hood.
 JDK 17 is needed for compiling the project.

+For testing it uses mockito for mocking the object and for integration test it uses testcontainer. which temporarily creates test docker containers for required tasks.

 ## 1.1.
 Content-Repository

 Content-repository is a very basic Apache Jackrabbit like implementation.
 It provides some REST